Whoever corrects a mocker invites insults;

 Proverbs 9:7-9

-The proverbs above clearly mention the danger of dealing with mockers.
+The sayings above clearly mention the danger of dealing with mockers.

 How do you deal with them if they happened to be part of the church and at the same time mock God by continued disobedience, covertly and blatantly?

-The church’s usual tendency is righteous indignation, which is quite easy.
-Yes, it’s easy to go through the rules and declare the mocker’s disqualification.
+The church’s usual tendency is righteous indignation, which is relatively easy.
+It’s easy to go through the rules and declare the mocker’s disqualification.

 However, this easy solution would probably result in losing the chance for redemption and restoration of the mocker, whom I believe deserves the compassion of Christ.